pmizio/typescript-tools.nvim/README.md

     separate_diagnostic_server = true,
     -- "change"|"insert_leave" determine when the client asks the server about diagnostic publish_diagnostic_on = "insert_leave",
-    -- specify a list of plugins to load by tsserver, e.g., for support `styled-components`(see 💅 `styled-components` support section) tsserver_plugins = {},
+    -- specify a list of plugins to load by tsserver, e.g., for support `styled-components` -- (see 💅 `styled-components` support section)
+    tsserver_plugins = {},
     -- described below
     tsserver_format_options = {},